 Advancing Critical Anti-Racism Dialogues for Action (ACARDA)

-Conveners: Darlyne Bailey (dbailey01@brynmawr.edu) Monica
+Conveners: Darlyne Bailey and Monica Leisey

-- Being mindful of much needed “action” in anti-racism work in macro social work, ACARDA members are from across the country working with our schools and programs as faculty, students, and community- based practitioners.
+• Being mindful of much needed “action” in anti-racism work in macro social work, ACARDA members are from across the country working with our schools and programs as faculty, students, and community- based practitioners.
 Together we have met regularly to reflect on the history and current state of macro social work as it relates to ways to both initiate and promote anti-racism and anti-oppression work in our classrooms and institutions within the broader Social Work community.

 Licensing

-Convener: Mary Nienow (mcnienow547@stkate.edu)
+Convener: Mary Nienow

 Resources

 The Resources Committee is charged with gathering, organizing, and disseminating macro practice resource materials to support students, educators, and practitioners.
-Our goal is to build a regularly updated resource clearinghouse to include, but not limited to, historic documents, seminal articles, course syllabi and assignments, case studies, field education learning contract activities, macro placement suggestions, practice tools and worksheets, and media resources.
+Our goal is to build a regularly updated resource clearinghouse to include, but not

 Social Media